rca0/rca0.github.io/_posts/2023-11-15-aws-network-pb-pv-subnets.md

 ---
 layout: post
 title: AWS Network - Public and Private Subnets
-short-description: This post is part of the AWS collection.
+short_description: This post is part of the AWS collection.
 In my opinion, understanding AWS Network is fundamental for most engineers operating within AWS...
 date: 2023-11-15
 ---